department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/how-to-add-a-dependent.md

 ### When should I add a dependent to my benefits?

+This depends on where you are in the process of applying for disability benefits.

 #### If you haven't yet applied for disability benefits

 You can apply to add your dependent(s) at the same time you file your claim.